If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Add these, Nev.’
 Harry passed the porcupine quills across and stepped around in between Nev and Snape, making a show of retrieving the powdered unicorn horn.

-Snape fixed Harry with a piercing stare, then turned on his heel and stalked to the front of the class.
+Snape fixed Harry with a piercing stare, turned on his heel and stalked to the front of the class.

 Their brew came to a thin, ivory-hued liquid that, when Harry or Neville forgot to stir and it grew too hot, would thicken just enough to let off the merest hint of a shimmer.
 Around them, the rest of the class sat on their hands or continued to add more porcupine quills to yellow-tinted potions.